 A relatively large number of people in Maysville telecommute to their jobs.
 Overall, about 46.46% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Maysville’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Maysville’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 The per capita income in Maysville in 2022 was $26,353, which is middle income relative to Arkansas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $105,412 for a family of four.